Extreme Learning Machine for the Characterization of Anomalous Diffusion from Single Trajectories (AnDi-ELM): Methods

-for $d=1,2$.
-In addition, the correlation of absolute displacements obtained for $k=1$ and with $t_j=t_i+\Delta t$ was further calculated, providing a total of 15 features per trajectory.
+and with $t_j=t_i+\Delta t$ was further calculated, providing a total of 15 features per trajectory.
 Each feature was independently standardized using the $z$-score over the training dataset.
 The mean and standard deviation obtained for each feature of the training dataset were saved and later used to standardize the validation and test dataset.

 For task 3, features were calculated as the cumulative sum of squared displacements at all sampling times:

 and they were rescaled to the range $[-1,1]$ for each trajectory.